 Diane was co-founder of YouthNoise, a leading nonprofit youth social network for social change that gives young people a voice, tools, and place to connect on issues of social change.
 She started YouthNoise for Save the Children while serving as Managing Director of its US Programs division, where she also developed the award-winning Ad Council mentoring campaign called “Do Good: Mentor A Child” and first-ever national database and hotline for prospective mentors.
 Prior to her nonprofit work, Diane worked for over ten years as a marketing executive with the American Express Company in NYC.
 She started her career at the Overseas Private Investment Corporation, where she organized and led U.S. investment delegations to developing countries.
 Diane earned a BA from Duke University and a MBA (Wharton) and MA (School of Arts and Sciences) from the University of Pennsylvania.
 She is married and has three children.

-William D. Novelli, Founder, Global Social Enterprise Initiative and Distinguished Professor of the Practice, McDonough School of Business, Georgetown University
+William D. Novelli, Founder, Business for Impact and Distinguished Professor of the Practice, McDonough School of Business, Georgetown University

 As a professor in the MBA program at McDonough Georgetown, Bill teaches Corporate Social Responsibility; Principled Leadership for Business and Society; and Leadership and Management of Nonprofit Organizations.

-He is the founder of the Global Social Enterprise Initiative at McDonough and oversees the program.
+He is the founder of Business for Impact and oversees the program.

 Bill is also the co-chair of the Coalition to Transform Advanced Care, a national alliance dedicated to reforming advanced illness/end of life care in the U.S.